jwharrie/React-Savings-Calculator/README.md

 To add a new account, simply click the **Add Account** button.

+To delete an account, click on the account's **Delete Account** button.
+The button will not work if there is only one account on screen.

 Earnings are calculated based on an account's **initial amount**, its **annual percentage rate (APR)**, **monthly contributions** to the account and the **number of months** that passes.

 Compounding interest is applied *monthly*.
 Monthly contributions are added after applying the interest rate.